ASands17/hang-in-there-AS-NL/README.md

 # Hang in There: A Motivational Poster Generator that puts some pep back into your step!

+# Introduction

+Hang in There is a website that gives you a boost.
+Generate a poster with random words of inspiration and images.
+Or, use your own pictures and favorite quotes to create a poster all your own.
+Print one out and hang it above your desk.
+Send one to your co-worker.
+Get creative, and get motivated!

 ## How to Run This Page

 1. Fork this repo and clone it to your local repository.